ammarahm-ed/nativescript-macos-solid/README.md

 ## Architecture

-To fully understand the capabilities and architecture of Solid for macOS, it's essential to delve into the various components that work together to bring this framework to life.
-Each component plays a crucial role in ensuring seamless integration with macOS native APIs.
-Let's explore these components in detail to see how they contribute to the overall functionality of Solid for macOS.
+Let's explore the architecture of Solid for macOS.
+There are a lot of components working together behind the scenes to make Solid for macOS possible.

 ### Runtime

-The runtime is a critical component that bridges the gap between macOS APIs and the JavaScript environment.
-Written in Objective-C++, it leverages [Node-API](https://nodejs.org/api/n-api.html#node-api) to facilitate seamless communication with the JavaScript engine.
-This open-source runtime, available at [macos-node-api](https://github.com/NativeScript/runtime-node-api), handles the complex task of synchronizing the JavaScript and native macOS environments.
-By doing so, it ensures both environments remain in perfect harmony, allowing developers to access native APIs with maximum efficiency.
+The runtime is a critical component that connects macOS APIs to JavaScript.
+Written in Objective-C++, it leverages [Node-API](https://nodejs.org/api/n-api.html#node-api) to facilitate seamless communication with any JavaScript engine that implements engine-agnostic Node-API layer.
+This open-source runtime, available at [macos-node-api](https://github.com/NativeScript/runtime-node-api), handles the task of bringing all the native APIs seamlessly to JavaScript land.

 ## DOM